Chart Color Schemes

 Employment performance in Toongabbie - Constitution Hill has been broadly consistent with national averages

-Toongabbie - Constitution Hill has a well-educated workforce with strong representation in professional services.
-The unemployment rate was 3.7% as of June 2021.
+Toongabbie - Constitution Hill has a well-educated workforce with professional services being strongly represented.
+The unemployment rate is 3.8% and there has been an estimated employment growth of 2.5% over the past year.

 Frequently Asked Questions - Employment